zephyrproject-rtos/zephyr/doc/connectivity/networking/api/lwm2m.rst

   lwm2m_engine_enable_cache(LWM2M_PATH(IPSO_OBJECT_TEMP_SENSOR_ID, 0, SENSOR_VALUE_RID),
           temperature_cache, ARRAY_SIZE(temperature_cache));

-LwM2M engine have room for four resources that have cache enabled.
-Limit can be increased by changing :kconfig:option:`CONFIG_LWM2M_MAX_CACHED_RESOURCES`.
-This affects a static memory usage of engine.
+The LwM2M engine has room for four resources that have cache enabled.
+Limit can be increased by changing :kconfig:option:`CONFIG_LWM2M_MAX_STORED_TIME_SERIES_RESOURCES`.
+This affects the static memory usage of the engine.

 Data caches depends on one of the SenML data formats :kconfig:option:`CONFIG_LWM2M_RW_SENML_CBOR_SUPPORT` or